 Strong client portfolio including clients like Uber

-Whether it be 100 messages to a large quantity such as 100,000 messages MessageBird has a set price of 4.9c per SMS sent and receiving messages on your virtual number or short code at no additional charge.
+Whether it be 100 text messages to a large quantity such as 500,000 messages over a monthly basis, MessageBird has a set price of 4.9 cent (AU) for each SMS sent and received on your virtual number or short code at no additional charge.

-If businesses are looking to exceed 100,000 messages they can negotiate directly for lower pricing with the sales team and receive a dedicated account manager.
+If businesses are looking to exceed 100,000 messages they can negotiate directly for lower pricing with their sales team and receive a dedicated account manager.

 Additional Charges That May Be Applicable